C2SM/processing-chain/README.md

 ### 3\.
 Store user-specific data

-To register your email address and standard account, store them into these files within your home directory:
+To register your email address and standard project account, store them into these files within your home directory:

     echo <your_account_id> > ~/.acct